Sohailsaifi/ChatBar/README.md

 # Chat-Application

-A web chat application with multiple user support created using HTML, CSS, Javascript and node.js .
+A web chat application with multiple user support created using HTML, CSS, Javascript, node.js and socket.io .